oliviachang29/jenny/about.markdown

 layout: about

 ---
 <!-- if you want to change the photo, change the url in data-src -->
 <!-- <img class="lazy" src="/assets/images/lazy.jpg" data-src="/uploads/high6.jpg"> -->

 ###### **ABOUT**

-Jenny Shi is an oil painter who creates abstractions and landscapes and is a senior at Palo Alto High School, California.
+Jenny Shi is an oil painter who creates abstractions and landscapes and a student at Stanford University.

 ###### **PUBLICATIONS**

+* Hobart (_forthcoming_)
+* Glass: A Journal of Poetry (Poet's Resist)
-* The Adroit Journal (Issue 31)
+* The Adroit Journal
-* Bitter Melon Magazine (Winter 2019)
+* Bitter Melon Magazine

 ###### **EXHIBITIONS**